 However, this US-made coffee maker is not unattractive.
 It’s small and cute.
 The red silicone cap and coordinating red print on the brewing chamber show that someone with an eye for style put it together.

 The Go is very easy to use.
 Even if you’re new to this brewing technique, a quick read of the enclosed instructions will have you up to speed in under ten minutes.
 And if you already own an Aeropress, there will be no learning curve at all.
 The process is identical.

 Like its predecessor, the Go is an efficient way to make coffee.
 Inspired by the high pressures used in pulling a shot of espresso, the plunger design means that only a ten-second stir is required before extraction can begin.
 (2)

 Unlike other portable options, the Go can brew a great cup of coffee in under two minutes, certainly a selling point for travellers in a hurry.

 It’s also very easy to clean.
 The used grounds are left behind in a compact puck that can be conveniently knocked into the garbage or compost, and a quick rinse is all that’s needed to clean the chamber.

 Custom Brewing Features – 3.5/5

 For such a simple design, the Go offers plenty of opportunity for experimentation.
 If you’re the type of coffee lover who likes to tinker with grind size, steep time, water temperature, and extraction pressure to achieve your optimum brew, this coffee maker won’t disappoint.
 (3)

-In terms of brewing variety, it can produce a concentrated shot akin to espresso, an Americano, or even cold brew style coffee, though the manufacturer recommends brewing espresso strength and diluting with water or milk.
+In terms of brewing variety, it can produce a concentrated shot akin to espresso, an Americano, or even cold brew style coffee.
+However, the manufacturer recommends brewing espresso strength and diluting with water or milk.